itkhanz/selenium-frameworks/CucumberBDD-RSA/README.md

 * You can also run the feature file  with `mvn test -D"cucumber.features=src/test/resources/features/checkout.feature"`.
 [Run Cucumber Test from CMD](https://www.toolsqa.com/selenium-cucumber-framework/run-cucumber-test-from-command-line-terminal/)
 * Note that options provided by @CucumberOptions take precedence over the properties file and CLI arguments take precedence over all.
 * You can also change thr browser at runtime through command line with `mvn test -Dbrowser=firefox` and get this though `System.getProperty("browser");`
+* You can also create a parameterized Jenkins Job by adding choice parameters and invoke top-level Maven targets `test -Dcucumber.filter.tags="@"$tags"" -Dbrowser="$browser"`
 *

 ### Key Concepts covered